The Farm: Or How I Learned to Live With a Yellow-Bellied Sapsucker in the Freezer...

 Let me Set the Scene

-After the move from New England, growing up, I didn't appreciate the stately Victorian-style house that must have been considered a mansion to the surrounding neighbors.
+Growing up, I didn't appreciate the stately Victorian-style house that must have been considered a mansion to the surrounding neighbors.
 Gracing 65 acres of bucolic farmland, it featured doors with large oval windows, one at each end of a wrap-around porch with dadoes, massive stone steps, a parlor, formal living and dining room, a dark basement with a monster furnace, creepy attic, hidden staircases, and pocket doors.
 Ornate moldings graced the doorways and mahogany staircase.

-Then there were the curious, neighbors, a mix of curious Mennonites, devote Catholics, and Methodists who must have looked on in wonder at this bunch of Scotch-Irish and Italians who had moved from eastern Ohio out of the blue and had the audacity to try and farm.
+Then there were the neighbors, a mix of curious Mennonites, devote Catholics, and gossipy Methodists who must have looked on in wonder at this bunch of Scotch-Irish and Italians who had moved from eastern Ohio out of the blue and had the audacity to try and farm.

 I'm sure it was a huge culture shock to my grandparents as well.
 Especially when it came to understanding the local lower, slower Delaware accent.
 For two weeks they kept hearing about a "fire" in Harrington, Delaware and finally asked a local about it.
-Turns out, the "fire" was the Harrington Fair, which takes place the last 2 weeks of July every year.
+Turns out, the "fire" was the Harrington Fair, which takes place the last two weeks of July every year.
 Recently, while watching the local weather forecast on WBOC, the meteorologist was broadcasting from this very fair, and signed off from "the Harrington Fire", then sheepishly corrected himself, and said "fair".
 No kidding.
 Seriously.

 Inquiring Minds Want To Know...